siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 comments: true
 ---

-The entire code has been written in just 45 lines.
+The entire code has been written in just 34 lines(after removing the unnecesarry '\n's).

+I apologise for any and all spelling or grammatical mistakes I have made.
+Please feel free to report them to me on mail.

 ## What is Slitherlink?